 The restoration of Louisiana's barrier islands and barrier island systems has been a priority over the past several decades.
-In all 37 barrier island projects have been constructed to date (including 11 in the Early Lafourche Barrier System, 17 in the Late Lafourche Barrier System, 6 in the Modern Barrier System, and 3 in the St. Bernard Barrier System and a total of 4 (3 in Late Lafourche and 1 in St. Bernard) are under construction (see Table 1).
+In all 40 barrier island projects have been constructed to date (including 11 in the Early Lafourche Barrier System, 20 in the Late Lafourche Barrier System, 6 in the Modern Barrier System, and 3 in the St. Bernard Barrier System and 2 are in design stage as Future Projects (1 in Early Lafourche and 1 in St. Bernard; see Table 1).
 Most of these constructed barrier island projects have been monitored, and their performance has been assessed to adaptively improve resilience and longevity of these projects and future barrier island projects.